CT’s new Clean Slate law could boost workforce, but employers must take note

 Carmody Torrance Sandak & Hennessey Elects Three to the Partnership

-New Haven, Connecticut, January 6, 2023 — Carmody has elected three of its lawyers to the partnership effective January 1, 2023.
-Commenting on the promotion of the new partners, Managing Partner Rick Street said: “Stephanie, Janie and Tamara are all dedicated, smart lawyers who have made significant contributions to the
+Carmody has elected three of its lawyers to the partnership effective January 1, 2023.
+Commenting on the promotion of the new partners, Managing Partner Rick Street said: “Stephanie, Janie and Tamara are all dedicated, smart lawyers who have made significant contributions to the firm and the communities where they live

 Read More